Outdoor School

 ENTHUSIASM Enthusiasm comes from Greek origins and refers to the inspiration that comes from a power within.
 An enthusiastic person is someone who has self-confidence, takes risks and faces challenges.
 Enthusiasm breeds resilience, motivation and determination, which when coupled with strong skills and knowledge leads to endless potential.
 At Tamarack West we see our children’s innate enthusiasm as a commodity to be valued, preserved and encouraged.
 Through our active outdoor approach we are able to foster this energy and allow it to be expressed freely – allowing kids to be kids.
 A child who is continually encouraged to embrace their enthusiasm may very likely never lose it.

 This is a play-based, interest-led, experiential learning program.
 Students in this group spend their days exploring nature, playing games, and taking part in activities all geared toward developing their literacy, numeracy, and communication skills in a creative, compassionate environment.
-Daily tracking of our students’ interests helps inform our teachers in the programming of activities and scholastic focus, which lead the group into a broad range of topics encompassing history, geography, philosophy, and science.

-Willows (Grade 3 – Grade 4)
+Seniors (Grade 2 – Grade 5)

 * Creative expression, be it through art, play, or any other number of avenues, is one of the fundamentals at Tamarack West.
 Woven into the fabric of each day, every effort is made to integrate creative outlets throughout the learning as well as providing skill-based activities and ample time for free exploration.

 **Our partnership with The Umbrella Project is one of a number of tools we use to help ensure consistent and regular discussions and activities around emotional literacy, which is at the heart of our commitment to creating a compassionate and safe environment for our students.
 Please note that though we have access to all of the Umbrella Project’s fantastic activities, we do not strictly follow the program.
-Like everything at Tamarack West, we let out an assessment of each group, and their various needs dictate which tools are best to use at which time.

 ***Our goal at each stage of our student’s development is to build on their natural sense of wonder and increase their confidence by giving them the skills to explore anything that grabs their interest.
 Our students should leave Tamarack able to meet/exceed the expectations of any school program.